Showing Results for Premenstrual Syndrome

 Find out which supplements help reduce premenstrual syndrome (PMS) symptoms, such as mood swings, pain, bloating, irritability and food cravings.

-Learn more about the steroid hormone pregnenolone, including its effects in the body and on aging.
+Learn more about the steroid hormone pregnenolone, including its effects in the body and on aging and chronic pain.

 More Iron, Less PMS?

 A new study showed that women getting more iron had a significantly lower risk of suffering PMS (premenstrual syndrome) -- but not just any type of iron.
 Get the details, as well as our ratings of iron supplements, in the updated Iron Supplements Review »

 A recent study found that taking vitamin D significantly improved symptoms of premenstrual syndrome (PMS) in young women who were deficient in vitamin D. Get the details in the Vitamin D Supplements Review >>

 Vitamin D Supplements Review (Including Calcium, Magnesium, Boron, and Vitamin K)

 Find the Best Vitamin D Supplement with the Right Dose

 Choose the Best Ginkgo Biloba Supplement.
 Finding Real Ginkgo Isn't Easy — 60% Fail ConsumerLab's Tests of Quality.

 Iron Supplements Review (Iron Pills, Liquids and Chews)